 The Wizard Hostel is by far the best choice for budget backpackers on Playa Blanca.
-Rooms are very simple, but colorful and directly on the beach.
+Rooms are very simple but colorful, and importantly, directly on the beach.
 The hostel’s beach bar and restaurant are excellent, and there are plenty of beach chairs and palapas to enjoy this incredible location and pass the time away.

 Isla Luna Beach Baru ($ – $$)